Religion & Thought

 Why it still matters

 Challah still matters because it shows how ordinary food becomes covenantal practice.
-Bread is not just eaten; it is prepared, blessed, remembered, and placed inside Sabbath and festival life.
+Bread is prepared, blessed, remembered, and placed inside Sabbath and festival life.

 The shortest accurate answer